nv-morpheus/Morpheus/docs/source/developer_guide/guides/2_real_world_phishing.md

 class RecipientFeaturesStage(PassThruTypeMixin, SinglePortStage):
 ```

-Our `_build_single` method remains unchanged from the previous example; even though we are modifying the incoming messages, our input and output types remain the same.
+Our `_build_single` method remains unchanged from the previous example; even though we are modifying the incoming messages, our input and output types remain the same and we continue to make use of the `PassThruTypeMixin`.

 ### The Completed Preprocessing Stage